arkime/arkimeweb/_wiki/architecture.md

 ![Single Host](/assets/SingleHostArkime.gif)

 A single host deployment should usually only be used for demos and extremely low traffic networks.
-The read/write patterns of Arkime vs Elasticsearch will tax most systems using spinning disks and is not recommended.
+The read/write patterns of Arkime vs OpenSearch/Elasticsearch will tax most systems using spinning disks and is not recommended.

 # Multiple Hosts Monitoring Multiple Network Segments